artefactual/archivematica-docs/getting-started/overview/microservices.rst

-These information packages are processed using a series of microservices. microservices are provided by a combination of Archivematica Python scripts and one or more of the free, open-source `external software tools`_ bundled in the Archivematica system.
+These information packages are processed using a series of microservices. microservices are provided by a combination of Archivematica Python scripts and one or more of the free, open-source :ref:`external tools <external-tools>` bundled in the Archivematica system.
 Each microservice results in a success or error state and the information package is processed accordingly by the next microservice.

 There are a variety of mechanisms used to connect the various microservices together into complex, custom workflows, resulting in a complete ingest to access system.